Tame class field theory over local fields: Reciprocity and e tale realization

 such that two triangles in ~\eqref{eqn:RE-0} commute.
-Both categories in ~\eqref{eqn:cdh-et} are equipped with Grothendieck's six operations (e.g., see \cite[Thm.~2.4.50]{CD-Springer}) and the functor $\epsilon^*_X$ is compatible with these operations when restricted to constructible objects (see \cite[Rem.~9.6]{CD-Doc}).
+Both categories in ~\eqref{eqn:cdh-et} satisfy the six functor formalism (cf. \cite[Thm.~2.4.50]{CD-Springer}) and the functor $\epsilon^*_X$ is compatible with the underlying functors when restricted to constructible objects (cf. \cite[Rem.~9.6]{CD-Doc}).
 Henceforth, we shall make no distinction between $\dm_\et(X, \Lambda)$, \ $\dm_{\rm h}(X, \Lambda)$ and $\dr_\et(X, \Lambda)$ in order to simplify notations.

 For any $f \colon X \to \Spec(k)$ in $\Sch_k$ and a closed immersion $\iota \colon Z \inj X$, we let

 Since $\epsilon^*_X$ is monoidal, \lemref{lem:MC-et} provides natural {\'e}tale realization maps